Weatherby Mark V: Early development

 Ever since Roy Weatherby began manufacturing rifles he had to rely on a third party to provide the actions for his rifles.
 Beginning in 1949 Weatherby began building his rifles around the FN Belgian Mauser action.
-In 1955 Schultz & Larson actions were added to the mix while adding the Mathieu left handed action to his rifle action line up.
+In 1955 Schultz & Larsen actions were added to the mix while adding the Mathieu left handed action to his rifle action line up.
 With the addition of the large capacity .378 Weatherby Magnum a new action type was warranted so the Brevex Magnum Mauser action was added.
 A little later the FN Sako Mauser actions were added to action types used by Weatherby to build his rifles.

 Roy Weatherby had been disappointed by the length of time that was taken discussing and negotiating before coming to an agreement with his European manufacturing partners.
 With five European companies supplying actions, the frequent trips made to Europe left him little time to run the day-to-day business operations in South Gate, California.

 Roy Weatherby had found the Mauser-type wanting due to the case head not being completely enclosed and supported within the breech.
-While these action types could easily withstand a high pressure of about 70,000 C.U.P, he felt that one which would have the capability of handling 200,000 C.U.P. would fare better with the Weatherby line of cartridges.
+While these action types could easily withstand a high pressure of about 70,000 C.U.P., he felt that one which would have the capability of handling 200,000 C.U.P. would fare better with the Weatherby line of cartridges.
 He had been aware that many handloaders were overloading their cartridges seeking higher performance, which was resulting in blown primers and ruptured case heads.
 This in turn would lead to hot gases making their way through the bolt and into the shooter's face and eyes and causing injuries to his customers.

 Weatherby's requirements included a bolt face which was countersunk into the bolt which would enclose the cartridge's case head while the bolt head was enclosed in a counterbored barrel breach, which in turn would prevent the case head from rupturing.
 If a rupture should occur, the bolt would have holes through which hot gases could be vented safely towards the side and away from the shooter's face.
 Further as an extra safety measure he required an enclosed or shrouded bolt sleeve that would prevent the hot gases from making their way through the bolt mechanism to the shooter's face.
 To Weatherby, the safety and strength of the design were paramount.

 The Weatherby Mark V action uses an interrupted screw breech as used on many artillery pieces.
 The nine lugs are actually sections of a screw thread.
 The bolt cams forward slightly as the bolt is closed following the pitch angle of the screw thread.